Improvements to LABC Warranty site scoring framework

 When will I be scored?

-Scoring is captured at the key construction stages only.
-While surveyors continue to carry out risk inspections throughout the build, stage-based scoring provides a clear and consistent reporting structure for developers.
+Scores captured at the Key Stage inspections are the only scores that contribute to the overall site score.
+While surveyors continue to carry out risk inspections throughout the build where required, Key Stage-based scoring provides a clear and consistent reporting structure for developers.

 Where can I view my scores?

 In the same place you have always found them.
-Your new scores will be available on our Extranet, alongside historical records and associated site photographs.
+Your new scores will be available on our Extranet, alongside historical records as well as associated site photographs.

 How can I view my old scores?